ept/neo4j-scala-template/README.md

 Using this template
 -------------------

+This project includes several example resources, each of which illustrates a different way of wrapping Neo4j in a domain-specific REST API.
+Depending on the structure of your data, any existing code you need to use and your personal preferences, you may choose whichever suits you.
+Please read the comments in the code to find out more -- the code is quite concise so you won't be overwhelmed.

-This project includes an example resource called `neo_resource`, which you can use as basis to get started.
-Just run `mvn jetty:run` and use [cURL](http://curl.haxx.se/) to access the REST API:
+These resources are set up to work out of the box (with the Neo4j database stored in `/tmp/neo4j_dev`).
+Just run `mvn jetty:run` and use [cURL](http://curl.haxx.se/) to access the REST API.

+For example, one is called `neo_resource`, and it implements a full CRUD (create/read/update/delete) pattern for a single node.
+Once your app is running (`mvn jetty:run`), you can play with it as follows:

+    # Create a new node with a KNOWS relationship to the reference node
     $ curl -i -HAccept:application/json -HContent-type:application/json \
-        -d'{"name":"my first test node","_out":{"KNOWS":0}}' -XPOST \
+        -d'{"name":"my first test node","_in":{"KNOWS":0}}' -XPOST \
         http://localhost:8080/neo_resource

+    # Query the reference node -- it should have an outgoing relationship to
+    # the node we just created
     $ curl -i -HAccept:application/json http://localhost:8080/neo_resource/0

 (This example is based on the assumption that a node with ID 0 exists, which is Neo's reference node in the current implementation -- you shouldn't rely on the reference node having ID 0 though.)

+The `stats` resource is an example of a read-only query involving a graph traversal.
+It starts with a particular node and counts how many other nodes are accessible from it, grouped by path length.
+Taking the reference node as starting point:

+    $ curl -i -HAccept:application/json http://localhost:8080/stats/0

+Try running the `POST /neo_resource` above again and watch how the values returned by `stats` change!

 Moving forward, you will probably want to search the files for occurrences of `example` and replace them with something more appropriate.